hpcleuven/VscDocumentation/source/cloud/pilot/opentofu.md

 ## Basic VM configuration
 :::{tip}
-If you are **not** using the VSC login node, you need to make sure to:
+If you are **not** using the HPC-UGent Tier-2 login nodes, you need to make sure to:
 1) [Install OpenTofu](https://opentofu.org/docs/intro/install/)
 2) Install Opennebula client (**optional**):
     1) Add the repository for your linux distro: https://docs.opennebula.io/7.2/software/installation_process/frontend_installation/opennebula_repository_configuration_ce/